-During the early part of this year Sport England conducted a review of the Clubmark Scheme and as a result it has been decided that the programme will come to an end on the 30th November 2019.
+During the early part of 2019 Sport England conducted a review of the Clubmark Scheme and as a result the programme came to an end in November 2019.

-Over the last four months Sport England have been undertaking a review into the Clubmark scheme.
+Over a period of four months Sport England undertook a review into the Clubmark scheme.
 This independent review was needed to explore the efficiency, effectiveness and continued suitability of Clubmark as a way of promoting and raising standards within sports clubs and community organisations.
 Some of the core reasons for commissioning a review included:

 - Reduced capacity of some NGBs to support their clubs through the Clubmark process.